nodejitsu/handbook/ReadMe.md

 ## What Is Nodejitsu?

-[Nodejitsu](http://nodejitsu.com/) is a Platform as A Service for Node.js applications.
+[Nodejitsu](http://nodejitsu.com/) is the Platform as A Service for Node.js applications.
 Nodejitsu allows you to seamlessly deploy your Node.js applications into the cloud with a myriad of additional features.
 Nodejitsu's platform provides a robust suite of functionality to assist in the development, management, and deployment of Node.js applications.

 ## How Can I Get Started?